Laila Majnu (2018 film): Plot

 Qais, who had been waiting for her for years, feels that he will never be united with her and this thought makes him eccentric.
 He begins to hallucinate about Laila, he talks to her and eventually runs off to a mountain.
 His family, friends and Laila search for him for days but are unable to find him.
 Qais however hallucinates Laila to be with him and starts a life with her in the mountains.
-He is caught by some people and is brought back to his house.
-There, he recognises Laila but also says that Laila is not one person but she is everywhere and points to different directions.
+After being stoned for interrupting namaz at a local mosque, he is caught by some people and is brought back to his house.
+There, he recognises Laila but also says that Laila is not one person and she is everywhere, deliriously pointing to different directions.

 Laila concludes that he has reached an ultimate state of love.
 She announces that in order for them to be together their souls need to meet.
 Then, while holding the note he had given her in the beginning of their relationship, she dies.
 The note said she has to reach him if she wants him, indicating Laila had started a journey to reach him again.
 Qais (referred to as Majnu, meaning "crazy" in Arabic language, in the second half of the movie as an ode to Layla-Majnun), realising that Laila is no more, runs towards the mountains when he stumbles and hits his head over Laila's grave.
 As he takes his last breath, he sees Laila calling to him from the mountain top.
 The film ends with a song and it is shown that their souls are finally reunited, free to do everything that they had planned they would do together.
 The film ends with the line, "They lived happily ever after - which is both ironic and true".